MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-scenes.md

 8. Set the camera's initial position using its *transform*.

+    > [!NOTE]
+    > The initial offset between camera position to the player position is kept through the scene.

 9. If you want to change the camera zoom, go to the component *Pixel Perfect Camera*.
 Click "Run In Edit Mode", and play with the value of *Assets Pixels Per Unit*.

 10. Add the entrance cutscene inside **Player Entrance** object.
 Refer to the [cutscenes manual](../manual/create-cutscenes.md), and skip steps 1-4 because they have already been done in *Scene Root*.
 Also, in step 7, the *Playable Director* already exists.
 You only need to attach the timeline from step 6 to it.